Automox Remote Tools with Splashtop – Full User Guide

 To enable automatic installation for future devices:

-- Navigate to Settings → Remote Control
+- Navigate to Settings → Remote Tools

 - Locate Auto-Install for New Devices